45 Careers Using Science, Technology, Engineering, and Math

 - Doctor: A doctor, also called a physician, diagnoses and then treats injuries and illnesses.

-- Engineer: An engineer uses his or her expertise in science, engineering, and math to solve technical problems.
-He or she specializes in a particular branch of engineering.
+- Engineer: An engineer uses their expertise in science, engineering, and math to solve technical problems.
+Each engineer specializes in a specific branch of engineering.

-- Engineering Technician: An engineering technician uses his or her expertise in science, math, and engineering to assist engineers in solving technical problems.
-He or she specializes in a particular engineering discipline.
+- Engineering Technician: An engineering technician uses their expertise in science, math, and engineering to assist engineers in solving technical problems.
+Like engineers, each one specializes in a particular engineering discipline.

-- Environmental Scientist: An environmental scientist conducts research that allows him or her to find ways to protect the environment.
+- Environmental Scientist: An environmental scientist conducts research that allows them to find ways to protect the environment.

 - Environmental Technician: An environmental technician, working under the supervision of an environmental scientist, monitors the environment by performing laboratory and field tests.